ShieldBattery/ShieldBattery/README.md

 The easiest path to installing is to use the normal installer for node (from the [Nodejs website](http://nodejs.org), and your OS' package manager (or [brew](http://brew.sh/) for Mac) to install postgres and redis.

 ### Installing dependencies on Windows
 Use the normal installer for node (from the [nodejs website](http://nodejs.org)).
 Use the Windows installer from postgres as well (available [here](http://www.postgresql.org/download/windows/)).
-Installing redis on Windows is somewhat more of a pain.
-MSOpenTech maintains a fork of redis that works on Windows, but does not contain any of the necessary installer binaries; you'll have to build them yourself.
-Clone [the fork](https://github.com/MSOpenTech/redis) and build the solutions as necessary until you end up with an MSI, then use that to install redis (see `redis\msvs\install\readme.txt` in that repository for further instructions).
-I recommend then using [NSSM](http://nssm.cc) to then create a redis service that runs on startup.
+For Redis, use the installers provided by MSOpenTech; they can be found [here](https://github.com/MSOpenTech/redis/releases).
+Note that only 64-bit installers are provided.

-On Windows you will also need the [OpenSSL development libraries](http://slproweb.com/products/Win32OpenSSL.html) for building one of the binary dependencies (bcrypt).
+You will also need the [OpenSSL development libraries](http://slproweb.com/products/Win32OpenSSL.html) for building one of the binary dependencies (bcrypt).
 Download and install the Win32 or Win64 (matching your node install's affinity) OpenSSL package (*not* the Light version), making sure to put it in the default location.

 ## Running the server
 ### Initialize node modules